k30v1n/impossible-list/README.md

 My understanding of this list is that this list will always grow as we live our life, as a way to pursue challenges and achieve the unimaginable for me.

 ## CAREER
+- Study 4 hours a week for improvement - 1 month
-- Study 4 hours a week for improvement
+- Study 4 hours a week for improvement - 6 months

 ## FITNESS
 - Exercise 5 times a week for 6 months